aws-samples/aws-modernization-with-pulumi/content/15_workshop_setup/50_workshop_setup.md

 ## AWS Subscription and CLI

-If you will be completing the AWS labs, you will need an AWS account.
-If you don't already have one, you can [sign up for the free tier here](https://portal.aws.amazon.com/billing/signup).
-The labs have been designed to use the free tier as much as possible, so that the total cost of all resources should be very close to $0.
-If in doubt, please [go here](https://aws.amazon.com/free) to see what services and resource types are available in the free tier.

 At various points, you will use the AWS CLI to interact with infrastructure you've provisioned.
 Installation instructions are [available here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).
 As explained further on that page, the